-k) Budget
+J) Budget

-All applications should include a detailed budget, with detailed breakdowns of costs and justification for all costs.
+All applications should include a detailed budget.
 Indirect costs/overheads are not eligible costs for Irish Cancer Society awards.
-Please consult the Irish Cancer Society Budget Spending and Expenses Guidelines when developing your grant budget (Appendix 1).
+Please consult the Irish Cancer Society Research Budget and Expenses Policy guidelines when developing your grant budget (Appendix 1).
+The total award for this scholarship is €155,000 over 4 years, with an additional €5,000 provided for the mobility element.

 Approval of all budget items is at the discretion of the Irish Cancer Society.
 Any budgeted costs that do not adhere to spending guidelines risk rejection.
-We therefore strongly recommend you get support from the research office in your chosen host institution when preparing this budget.